Annette Widmann-Mauz: Career in government, 2009–2021

 In the negotiations to form a coalition government of the Christian Democrats (CDU together with the Bavarian CSU) and the Free Democrats (FDP) following the 2009 federal elections, Widmann-Mauz was part of the CDU/CSU delegation in the working group on health policy, led by Ursula von der Leyen and Philipp Rösler.
 On 29 October 2009 she became Parliamentary State Secretary at the Federal Ministry of Health.
 In the second Merkel cabinet, she first served alongside Daniel Bahr under the leadership of Minister Philipp Rösler (2009-2011) and later under Bahr, who replaced Rösler in 2011.
 In 2011, she participated in the first joint cabinet meeting between the German government and the State Council of the People's Republic of China in Berlin.

 From 2012 to 2022, Widmann-Mauz was a member of the CDU's national board under the leadership of successive chairs Angela Merkel (2012-2018), Annegret Kramp-Karrenbauer (2018–2021) and Armin Laschet (2021–2022).
-She co-chaired the CDU’s national conventions in Karlsruhe (2015) and Essen (2016).
+She co-chaired the CDU's national conventions in Karlsruhe (2015) and Essen (2016).

 In the negotiations to form a third cabinet under Merkel following the 2013 federal elections, Widmann-Mauz led the working group on families, alongside Manuela Schwesig.
 In the new coalition government, she again served as Parliamentary State Secretary for Health, this time under the leadership of Minister Hermann Gröhe.

-Since 2015, Widman-Mauz has been leading the Christian Democrats’ Women’s Union.
+From 2015 to 2025, Widman-Mauz led the Christian Democrats’ Women's Union.

 In the negotiations to form a fourth cabinet under Merkel following the 2017 federal elections, Widmann-Mauz led the working group on families, alongside Angelika Niebler and Katarina Barley.
-In her role as Minister of State for Migration, Refugees and Integration, she has since been working in the Federal Chancellery under Merkel.
+She was subsequently appointed Minister of State for Migration, Refugees and Integration in the Federal Chancellery under Merkel.

-Following her party’s defeat in the 2021 elections, Widmann-Mauz announced her candidacy as Vice President of the Bundestag; however, the CDU/CSU parliamentary group eventually nominated Yvonne Magwas for the position.
+Following her party's defeat in the 2021 elections, Widmann-Mauz announced her candidacy as Vice President of the Bundestag; however, the CDU/CSU parliamentary group eventually nominated Yvonne Magwas for the position.

+In July 2024, Widmann-Mauz announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.